Contract Cheating

 Our role as parents

-You should be aware that your children's teachers will be well-aware of how just about every kind of cheating occurs.
+You should be aware that your children's teachers will be well aware of just about every kind of cheating.
 Discuss cheating and its ramifications with your children.
 Give them examples of what happens when cheaters get caught.
-Explain how heating can become a way of life if and when they allow it to be.
+Explain how heating can become a way of life if and when they allow it.

-Most importantly, after pointing out the severe consequences of cheating, remind them that you are always there for them.
+Most importantly, after pointing out the severe consequences of cheating, remind them you are always there for them.
 Confirm by your actions that you will always listen to them, no matter what.
-I firmly believe that this approach to parenting is the very best way to prevent cheating.
+I firmly believe that this parenting approach is the best way to prevent cheating.

 The forms of contract cheating